 Cosmetic surgery, however, has risks and limitations.
 If you’re considering cosmetic surgery, here’s what you need to know.

-A Consultation appointment at Plastica Tijuana Surgery can be made by phone, email or thru our web site.
+How long is the wait for an appointment for consultation?
+A Consultation appointment at Plástica Tijuana Surgery can be made by phone, email or thru our web site.
 The Waiting time it’s about a week.

 We suggest you visit the link Consejo Mexicano de Cirugía Plástica, Estética y Reconstructiva, A.C. and click on “Especialistas Certificados” to check whether a doctor is board certified by Mexican Board of Plastic, Aesthetic and Reconstructive Surgery.